-HIST 4285 Special Topics in European History 3/0/3

-Courses on European history topics not usually offered by the department.
+HIST 4285 Special Topics in European History 3/0/3 Courses on European history topics not usually offered by the department.

-HIST 4385 Special Topics in World History 3/0/3

-Courses on topics in world history not usually offered by the department.
+HIST 4385 Special Topics in World History 3/0/3 Courses on topics in world history not usually offered by the department.

-HIST 4400 Introduction to Public History 3/0/3

-An examination of the development, philosophies, and activities in the field of public history and the ethical issues which public historians face.
+HIST 4400 Introduction to Public History 3/0/3 Prerequisite: (HIST 1111 or HIST 1112) and (HIST 2111 or HIST 2112) An examination of the development, philosophies, and activities in the field of public history and the ethical issues which public historians face.

-HIST 4401 Theory and Practice of Oral History 3/0/3

-An examination of the philosophy, ethics, and practice of oral history, with specific training in interview and transcription techniques, and the use of oral history in historical research and analysis.
+HIST 4401 Theory and Practice of Oral History 3/0/3 Prerequisite: (HIST 1111 or HIST 1112) and (HIST 2111 or HIST 2112) An examination of the philosophy, ethics, and practice of oral history, with specific training in interview and transcription techniques, and the use of oral history in historical research and analysis.

-HIST 4402 Introduction to Archival Theory and Practice 3/0/3

-An introduction to the principles of archival theory and management from appraisal and acquisitions through arrangement, description, preservation, and public access.
-Includes a practicum experience.

-HIST 4403 Introduction to Museum Studies 3/0/3
+HIST 4402 Introduction to Archival Theory and Practice 3/0/3 Prerequisite: (HIST 1111 or HIST 1112) and (HIST 2111 or HIST 2112) An introduction to the principles of archival theory and management from appraisal and acquisitions through arrangement, description, preservation, and public access.
+Includes a practiHIST 4403 Introduction to Museum Studies 3/0/3